persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

         :align: center

-    The right side of the probabilistic model window is updated depending of the selected variable and ites distribution.
-It presents the parameters of the distribution together with truncation parameters.
+    The right side of the probabilistic model window is updated depending of the selected variable and its distribution.
+It shows the parameters of the distribution together with truncation parameters.
     The values are expected to be floating points or integers, with respect to the distribution support.
     If a wrong value is used, it will return to its previous value and an error message will appear at the bottom of the window.